 Because “… technology alone is not enough - it’s technology married with liberal arts, married with the humanities, that yields us the results that make our heart sing.”

 - Steve Jobs

-As Georgia’s official public liberal arts institution, Georgia College is uniquely equipped to provide you with the highly-sought-after STEM skills needed today, plus the analytical, problem-solving, and communicative skills - and the creativity and nimbleness to lead, to thrive, and to excel - no matter what the future brings.
+- As Georgia’s official public liberal arts institution, Georgia College & State University is uniquely equipped to provide you with the highly-sought-after STEM skills needed today, plus the analytical, problem-solving, and communicative skills - and the creativity and nimbleness to lead, to thrive, and to excel - no matter what the future brings.

 Thinking about STEM?
-Future-proof your STEM career at Georgia College.
+Future-proof your STEM career at GCSU.

-To learn more about Georgia College STEM programs classified as STEM by the U.S. Department of Education (CIP code classifications), visit the webpages below.
+To learn more about GCSU STEM programs classified as STEM by the U.S. Department of Education (CIP code classifications), visit the webpages below.